Skip to main content

 You might gather audience data to justify pursuing a story as a journalist or taking a particular approach with an ad campaign or public relations strategy.

-Writers always need background information about stakeholders and their interests to have a grasp of the basis for any story.
+Writers always need background information about stakeholders and their interests to have a grasp of the basis for any story and why it matters.

 Institutional and regulatory information is necessary because it gets at the question of "Who is in charge?"
 Journalists often rely on official sources to get basic information for news stories.
 Advertising and public relations professionals often need to understand regulations related to the products and services they promote or support.